OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Apps are executed in the Android Application Sandbox that enforces isolation of an app data and code execution from other apps on the device, that adds an additional layer of security.

-When installing new apps (From Google Play or External Sources), a new folder is created in the filesystem in the path /data/data/\<package name>.
+When installing new apps (From Google Play Store or External Sources), a new folder is created in the filesystem in the path `/data/data/<package name>`.
 This folder is going to be the private data folder for that particular app.

 Since every app has its own unique Id, Android separates app data folders configuring the mode to _read_ and _write_ only to the owner of the app.

 ![Sandbox](Images/Chapters/0x05a/Selection_003.png)

-In this example, the Chrome and Calendar app are completly segmented with different UID and different folder permissions.
+In this example, the Chrome and Calendar app are completely segmented with different UID and different folder permissions.

-We can confirm this my looking at the filesystem permissions created for each folder:
+We can confirm this by looking at the filesystem permissions created for each folder:

 ```
 drwx------  4 u0_a97              u0_a97              4096 2017-01-18 14:27 com.android.calendar
 drwx------  6 u0_a120             u0_a120             4096 2017-01-19 12:54 com.android.chrome
 ```

-However, if two apps are signed with the same certificate and explicitly share the same user ID (by including the _sharedUserId_ in their _AndroidManifest.xml_) they can access each other data directory.
-An example how this is achieved in Nfc app:
+However, if two apps are signed with the same certificate and explicitly share the same user ID (by including the _sharedUserId_ in their _AndroidManifest.xml_) they can access each others data directory.
+See the following example on how this is achieved in the Nfc app:

 ```
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"
 	package="com.android.nfc"
 	android:sharedUserId="android.uid.nfc">
 ```

-The Android Framework is creating an abstraction layer for all the layers below, so developers can implement Android Apps and can utilize the capabilities of Android without deeper knowledge of the layers below.
+The Android Framework is creating an abstraction layer for all the layers below, so developers can implement Android Apps and can utilize the capabilities of Android without deeper knowledge of them.
 It also offers a robust implementation that offers common security functions like secure IPC or cryptography.

 #### App Components